 Blepharitis with crusty debris around the base of the eyelashes

-Depending on the type or cause of your blepharitis, immediately after soaking, the eyelids should either be:
+Depending on the type or cause of your blepharitis, the eyelids should should be rubbed with antibacterial pads after applying the warm compress.

 Rubbed with antibacterial pads;